Interacting Dirac magnons in the van der Waals ferromagnet CrBr$_3$: Model

 where the temperature-dependent functions $h(T)$, and $g_\vk(T)$ are defined as \begin{widetext}

 \end{widetext} Here, $f(x) = 1/(e^{\beta x}-1)$ is the Bose-Einstein distribution function with $\beta = 1/k_{\rm{B}}T$.
 The summation over momenta in Eq.~\eqref{eq.7} is defined in the honeycomb lattice BZ.
-Note the additional term related to the upper magnon band-structure in $h(T)$, and $g_\vk(T)$ in comparison to Ref.~\cite{PhysRevX.8.011010}.
+Note the additional terms related to the optical magnon band-structure in $h(T)$ and $g_\vk(T)$ in comparison to Ref.~\cite{PhysRevX.8.011010}.
 We retain the full band structure for the up and the down magnons in Eq.~\eqref{eq.7} as shown in Fig.~\ref{fig:Fig1}(c), and perform the momentum integration numerically using the conventional quadrature rule~\cite{Bulirsch2002}.

 To capture the temperature dependence of both functions $h(T)$ and $g_\vk(T)$, we perform numerical integration as outlined in Eq.~\eqref{eq.7} within the honeycomb BZ.
-We first focus on the Hartree spectrum by diagonalizing Eq.~\eqref{eq.6} at various temperatures, as shown in Fig.~\ref{fig:Fig3}.
+We first focus on the Hartree spectrum by diagonalizing Eq.~\eqref{eq.6} at various temperatures, as shown in Fig.~\ref{fig:Fig3}(a).
 The resulting spectrum qualitatively resembles the bare magnon spectrum in Fig.~\ref{fig:Fig1}(c), but exhibits significant bandwidth renormalization.
 To determine the temperature dependence of this renormalization, we evaluate $h(T)$ and $g_\vk(T)$ at high-symmetry points in the BZ [Fig.~\ref{fig:Fig3}(b)] and perform a polynomial fit of the form $h(T) \sim T^\alpha$ and $g_\vk(T) \sim T^\alpha$.
 We obtain the numerical values for both $h(T)$, and $g_\vk(T)$ at fourteen different temperatures ranging from 5K to 31K.
 The best fit yields $\alpha = 2.08$, confirming the previously predicted $T^2$ temperature dependence of the Hartree correction.
+The small deviation $(\approx 0.08)$ from the expected quadratic dependence is probably due to the choice of fit range in temperature or a plausible log-correction as predicted in Ref.~\cite{Kosevich1986}.